Asus: ASUS ExpertCenter Desktops

+ASUS ExpertCenter Pro Workstation

+The ASUS ExpertCenter Pro series is a line of professional desktop computers for Enterprise and Business.
+The line-up typically includes numerical segments like 500, 700, and 900 series, with specialized designations such as N (NVIDIA-based systems), A (AMD-based systems), and I (Intel-based systems) variants.
+Specific naming conventions may vary depending on product generation and market.

+For instance, the ExpertCenter Pro ET900N G3, which was introduced during CES 2026, based on NVIDIA's Grace Blackwell platform, which combines an ARM-based Grace CPU with a Blackwell GPU to enable high-bandwidth, it enabling organizations to run complex workloads locally without relying solely on cloud infrastructure.

 Other initiatives

 Esports

-Asus ROG has been an active advocate for esports, having established some of their very own professional gaming teams.
+Asus ROG has been an active advocate for esports, having established some of its very own professional gaming teams.

 In January 2021, ROG announced the establishment of a new esports academy in India, with plans to scout and train professional gamers for the Counter-Strike: Global Offensive (CS:GO) PC game.
 The initiative will provide shortlisted gamers with coaching, gaming equipment, and stipends to prepare them for competitive esports tournaments on both the national and international levels.

 Environmental record

 GreenAsus

-In 2000, Asus launched GreenAsus, a company-wide sustainable computing initiative overseen by a steering committee led by Jonney Shih, the Chairman of Asus.
+In 2000, Asus launched GreenAsus, a company-wide sustainable computing initiative overseen by a steering committee led by Jonney Shih, the Chairman of Asus since 1993.
 According to the company, Asus pursues green policies in "Design, Procurement, Manufacturing, and Marketing."

 Recognition

 In 2006, Asus obtained IECQ (IEC Quality Assessment System for Electronic Components) and HSPM (Hazardous Substance Process Management) certification for its headquarters and all of its manufacturing sites.

 In 2007, Oekom Research, an independent research institute specializing in corporate responsibility assessment, recognized Asus as a "highly environmental friendly company" in the "Computers, Peripherals and Office Electronics Industry".

 In October 2008, Asus received 11 Electronic Product Environmental Assessment Tool (EPEAT) Gold Awards for its products, including four of its N-Series notebooks, namely the N10, N20, N50, and N80.
 In the following month, it received EU Flower certification for the same N-Series notebooks at an award ceremony held in Prague.
 In December 2008, Det Norske Veritas conferred the world's first EuP (Energy-using Product) certification for portable notebooks on these machines.